bdmendes/feup-ltw-mancala/README.md

 ### Part 1

-Complete implementation of game logic and frontend, including the Minimax algorithm and Canvas.
+Complete implementation of game logic and frontend, including the Minimax algorithm and the Canvas and WebStorage APIs.

 ### Part 2